SAP-samples/teched2025-AD169/exercises/ex2/README.md

 # Exercise 2 - Create a Private Environment for Testing

-## ⚙️ Understand the Private Environment
+## ⚙️ Understanding the Private Environment Concept

 **Joule Studio** now offers a dedicated **Private Environment** designed to provide a safe, isolated space for experimenting with **Joule Agents**.
 It allows developers and business users to build, test, and refine their configurations **without affecting any shared or productive environments**.